Spaghetti Dinner Plate 2025

 Their breakfasts buzz with catch-up conversations, thread with official matters.
 They shout out nicknames, such as when Army veteran Hilario “Slick” Saldivar, 74, arrived.
 Saldivar said his nickname was one of the only things he brought back from the Vietnam War.
 The other thing was himself.

 Army retired Lt.
-Col. Rosendo Ted Gutierrez Jr., is president of the group.
-A 1968 Edgewood graduate, he emphasized their commitment to students with past fundraisers that totaled $13,000 for educational scholarships and back-to-school school supply events.
+Col. Rosendo Ted Gutierrez Jr., a 1968 Edgewood graduate, emphasized their commitment to students with past fundraisers that totaled $13,000 for educational scholarships and back-to-school school supply events.

 Edna Kitchen, 71, served in the Army as a medic and Air Force Reserve as a paralegal.
 She said when the group is at events, people often think she’s the wife of one of the men.
 Kitchen said she’s proud to be recognized as a women veteran from the Edgewood community.